bwarren2/makeitgo/content/posts/taming_django_project.md

 {{< / highlight >}}

-Then delete Any null blocks shaped like:
+Then delete any null blocks shaped like:

 {{< highlight python "linenos=table" >}}